 Always carry a blister kit with you on any hike.
 Numerous blister kits are available with specialised patches such as Compeed and Spenco.
 When stopping for breaks, take your footwear off to allow your feet to breathe, cool down and dry off.

 What to do if you do get a blister

-Blisters come in different shapes, sizes and places, so the first thing you need to do is determine how to treat the blister.
-In general you shouldn’t drain a blister, but rather leave the fluid do its protective job for the new skin underneath preventing infection.
-Just apply a blister patch and let your body do the rest.
+There are a few ways to treat blisters, as they come in different shapes, sizes and places.
+In general you shouldn’t drain a blister, but rather leave the fluid to do its protective job for the new skin underneath preventing infection.
+Just apply a blister patch and let your body treat the blister on its own.

 If a blister is big and painful though, draining the fluid is sometimes the only way to carry on.
 Use a sterile needle to puncture the skin, drain, disinfect and bandage to minimise the chance of infection.

 Following these simple tips will go a long way in preventing blisters and increasing your hiking comfort.